KiandaBPM/docs/content/docs/platform/rules/tables/clear-table-rows.md

      **Box 2** represents the conditional check.

-     *This is the example output table using the conditions and table shown earlier*
+     *This is an example of the output using the conditions shown above:*

      ![Example output table](/images/clear-rows-output-table.jpg)